Speak to Me: Roger Waters version

-On 21 September, 2023 Pink Floyd bassist Roger Waters released "Speak to Me", backed with "Breathe" as the third single in promotion of his seventh studio album, a complete re-recording of The Dark Side of the Moon, The Dark Side of the Moon Redux.
+On 21 September 2023, former Pink Floyd bassist Roger Waters released "Speak to Me", backed with "Breathe" as the third single in promotion of his seventh studio album, a complete re-recording of The Dark Side of the Moon, The Dark Side of the Moon Redux.
 The two tracks came with a lyric video.

 During 2023, Waters had announced that in celebration of the fiftieth anniversary of his bands seventh studio album The Dark Side of the Moon, he would be releasing a full-length re-recording of the record that did not feature the rest of Pink Floyd that would try and re-address the statements made on that record.
-The album was released on 6 October 2023, since then, "Money" and "Time" have been released as singles.
+The album was released on 6 October 2023; since then, "Money" and "Time" have been released as singles.

-Instead of the original, experimental sound collage aesthetic of the original, the new version of Speak to Me is a spoken word piece with "chilling baritone vocals" from Waters.
-The lyrics of the new version of the track also contains the lyrics of the track "Free Four", a song about mortality and death.
+Instead of the original, experimental sound collage aesthetic of the original, the new version of "Speak to Me" is a spoken word piece with "chilling baritone vocals" from Waters.
+The lyrics of the new version of the track also contain the lyrics of the track "Free Four", a song about mortality and death.